sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_09_dynamic_role_switching_snowflake/embedding_09_dynamic_role_switching_snowflake.md

 This QuickStart introduces you to Sigma embedding using Dynamic Connection & Role Switching with Snowflake; **(DRS)** to limit the data exposed to a user based on values passed to Sigma at runtime.
 This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html#0) so that you have a sample environment to complete the tasks in this QuickStart.

-We also recommend you table the the QuickStart [Embedding 3: Secure Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0) as we will build on that content.
+We also recommend you take the the QuickStart [Embedding 3: Secure Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0) as we will build on that content.

 **Some steps may not be shown in detail as we assume you have taken these other two QuickStarts or are familiar with Sigma workflows.**